Faculty Fellows Program

 A headshot of Amanda Apgar

-Amanda Apgar (PhD Gender Studies, University of California, Los Angeles) is an Assistant Professor of Women’s and Gender Studies and affiliated faculty in Health & Society.
+Amanda Apgar (PhD Gender Studies, University of California, Los Angeles) is an Associate Professor of Women’s and Gender Studies and affiliated faculty in Health & Society.
 Professor Apgar's research and teaching interests are in the interdisciplinary field of feminist disability studies with a focus on disability life-writing, narratological methods, and the intersections of disability with gender in cultural concepts of childhood.
 Apgar's research is driven by an abiding fascination with memoirs about raising disabled children.
 Her first book, The Disabled Child, Memoirs of a Normal Future, was published in 2023 with University of Michigan Press as part of the Corporealities series on disability.
+She has since published an open access database of all U.S.-based, English-language parental memoirs at www.disabledchildmemoirs.com.
 Her work has also appeared in Journal of Lesbian Studies and Journal of Narrative Theory.
 Professor Apgar is a founding member of the LMU & LLS Disability Justice Working Group, and co-creator and curator of the Hannon Library digital collection Cura Personalis: Lions with Disabilities.
 She also serves on the Executive Board of Directors for the Society of Disability Studies.
 Professor Apgar's past collaborations with The Center for Teaching Excellence include several disability-related workshops and talks, including the Access Pedagogy FLC (2021-2022) and Disability Justice and Access Pedagogy for the Teaching Towards Justice series.

 Elizabeth A. Drummond